encikpulasan/lemonaid/README.md

-# Komiti
+# Fresh v2 Boilerplate

-A Deno Fresh v2 web application using the island architecture pattern.
+A production-ready boilerplate for Deno Fresh v2 projects, optimized for AI-assisted development in Cursor IDE.

+> **Note**: This is a boilerplate template.
+See [BOILERPLATE.md](./BOILERPLATE.md) for setup instructions.

 ## Tech Stack